yousraharizi/finalCapstone/README.md

 1. What is calendar.help?
 2. What does calendar.help do?
 3. How does calendar.help work?
-4. What are some NLP applications that calendar.help process uses?
+4. What are some NLP applications that the calendar.help process uses?

 ### Installation:
 The pdf file can be downloaded and be used for general information.
 A detailed reseach paper written by Outlook researchers has been added at the end of the file as a link for further information.